 Examines the various ways of approaching the study of communication processes.
 Focuses on the historical development of theoretical perspectives with emphasis on significant research trends that influence the understanding of communication.
 Prerequisites: COME 122 and senior standing.
 Spring semester.

 COME 467 Television Criticism

 Applies classical critical approaches to the study of television content.
 In addition to approaches such as genre studies, content analysis and historical analysis, the course considers economic and cultural factors that affect content.
-The ultimate goal of the course is to gain a broader understanding of why the media give us what they give us.
-Prerequisite: COME 124 and senior standing.
+The ultimate goal of the course is to gain a broader understanding of why the media gives us what they give us.
+Prerequisites: COME 124 and senior standing.
 Spring semester.

 COME 468 Mass Communication Theory

 Examines the various ways of understanding media’s impact on society.
 Focuses on the historical development of theoretical perspectives with emphasis on the major theories and research trends that influence the understanding of mass communication.
 Prerequisites: COME 124 and senior standing.
 Fall semester.

 COME 490 Independent Study

 A course allowing students and faculty to explore topics of special interest together.
 Prerequisites: instructor consent and approval by Associate Dean of Humanities and Fine Arts.

 This internship experience allows students to apply their studies in a supervised work situation.
 Students benefit from an inside look at different kinds of organizations, a chance to work in their field of study, and gain experience with state-of-the-art equipment and practices.
 Junior/senior standing.
 Does not fulfill a 400 level requirement for the major.